 4. Build content off solid data and concrete solutions.

-In more than a decade working with West, we have learned that the healthcare industry, and IT decision-makers in particular, respond best to marketing and PR content that is extremely well-researched, and offers new and compelling data.
-We have built dozens of campaigns around the results of surveys of healthcare providers and patients, highlighting challenges in the healthcare industry and ways the industry can move to solve those problems.
+In more than a decade working with West, we learned that the healthcare industry, and IT decision-makers in particular, respond best to marketing and PR content that is extremely well-researched, and offers new and compelling data.
+We built dozens of campaigns around the results of surveys of healthcare providers and patients, highlighting challenges in the healthcare industry and ways the industry can move to solve those problems.

-We have guided West through conducting more than 20 surveys, resulting in thousands of individual pieces of content that provide hard data to our audiences.
+We guided West through conducting more than 20 surveys, resulting in thousands of individual pieces of content that provide hard data to our audiences.